• Nepal Adventure Trekking & Tour Operator

 We will rise early in the morning and embark on a hike to Poon Hill (3,210m), which offers a breathtaking spectacle.
 This vantage point provides an uninterrupted view of the sunrise casting its golden glow over the towering Himalayan peaks.
 After spending approximately one hour taking in the awe-inspiring scenery, we will return to Ghorepani.
 Following a satisfying breakfast, we will begin our journey towards Tadapani.
 The trail from Ghorepani ascends along ridges, traversing through picturesque pine and rhododendron forests until we reach Deurali (2,960m).
 We then descend to reach Banthanti before continuing our way to Tadapani.

-• 20 Tadapani to Ghandrung (1,945m)
+• 15 Tadapani to Ghandruk (1,945m)

 Today, the trekking trail takes us on a steep descent through vibrant rhododendron forests until we reach Baise Kharka.
 Along the way, you may have the delightful opportunity to encounter playful monkeys and a diverse array of bird species.
 As the trail splits, the right-hand path descends briefly and steeply among rocky terrain, leading to a stream crossing.
 From there, it continues along a ridge that ultimately leads to the captivating village of Ghandruk.
-Known as the second largest Gurung village in Nepal, Ghandruk invites exploration with its labyrinthine streets and bustling Gurung community.
+Known as the second-largest Gurung village in Nepal, Ghandruk invites exploration with its labyrinthine streets and bustling Gurung community.
 While here, you can relish the splendid mountain vistas of Annapurna South and Fishtail.
 Spend a restful overnight stay at one of the guest houses, soaking in the charm of this enchanting village.

-• 21 Ghandrung to Pothana (1900m)
+• 16 Ghandruk to Pothana (1900m)

 As we descend from Kimrong danda, we will find ourselves on a path that leads to a bridge over Kyuri Khola, nestled at an elevation of 2010m.
 During our trek in Ghandruk, we will be enchanted by captivating rhododendron forests and picturesque terraces that adorn the entire trail.
 Continuing our expedition alongside the magnificent Modi Khola, we will have the pleasure of exploring the charming Gurung villages of Landruk and Tolkha before reaching our final destination of Pothana.
 From there, a truly awe-inspiring sight awaits us—a close-up view of the majestic Mount Fishtail (Machhapuchre).
-Interestingly, from this particular angle, it bears a striking resemblance to the renowned Matterhorn, rather than a fishtail as its name suggests.
+Interestingly, from this particular angle, it bears a striking resemblance to the renowned Matterhorn rather than a fishtail, as its name suggests.

-• 22 Pothana to Pokhara (820m)
+• 17 Pothana to Pokhara (820m)

 On our final day of trekking, we will encounter a trail that alternates between ascending and descending, taking us through serene pine forests and leading us across a series of charming villages, such as Dhampus (1600m) and Phedi (1130m).
 As we make our way from Phedi, we will conclude our trekking adventure and transition to a comfortable drive back to Pokhara.

-• 23 Pokhara to Kathmandu
+• 18 By Private Transportation: Pokhara to Kathmandu

-• 24 Free day in Kathmandu for self-visit and shopping
+• 19 Free day in Kathmandu for self-visit and shopping

 Today, we will transfer to Kathmandu International Airport for our departure.
 After enjoying a hearty breakfast at the hotel, we will gather our belongings and make our way to the airport.
 We will ensure that we reach the airport well in time to complete all the necessary formalities and board our flight.
 Before we bid adieu to this enchanting country, take one last look at the breathtaking views of the Himalayas and take a moment to appreciate the warm hospitality and kindness of the Nepalese people.
 This marks the end of our tour, and we hope you had a memorable and enjoyable time in Nepal.